idealogica/debug/readme.md

 Dumps given arguments using FirePHP and stops execution.

 #### fb_trace()
-Prints backtrace using using FirePHP.
+Sends backtrace using using FirePHP.

 ## License